kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

-# Containerize Network Function Over Baremetal Servers and Infrastructure Slicing
+# Containerize Network Function Over BareMetal Servers and Infrastructure Slicing

 -   Textbook definition for 5G slicing is that "5G network slicing is a network architecture that enables the multiplexing of virtualized and independent logical networks on the same physical network infrastructure.
 Each network slice is an isolated end-to-end network tailored to fulfil diverse requirements requested by a particular application."